casko97/PufferDrive/docs/src/pufferdrive-2.0.md

 Deep reinforcement learning algorithms such as [PPO](https://arxiv.org/abs/1707.06347) perform extremely well in the billion-sample regime.
 RL consistently optimizes precise objectives, even under sparse rewards, if occasional successes occur and the scale is sufficient.

 This shifts the primary bottleneck to simulation.
-The faster we can generate high-quality experience, the more reliably we can apply RL to hard real-world problems, such as autonomous navigation in dynamic, multi-agent environments.[^1]
+The faster we can generate high-quality experience, the more reliably we can apply RL to hard real-world problems, such as autonomous navigation in dynamic, multi-agent environments.<sup>[1](#notes)</sup>

 Over the past few years, we built several data-driven, multi-agent simulators to study large-scale self-play for driving.
 We focus on this sequence of projects to show how we arrived at PufferDrive 2.0.

-[^1]: A useful parallel comes from the early days of computing.
-In the 1970s and 1980s, advances in semiconductor manufacturing and microprocessor design—such as Intel’s 8080 and 80286 chips—dramatically reduced computation costs and increased speed.
-This made iterative software development accessible and enabled entirely new ecosystems of applications, ultimately giving rise to the personal computer.
-Multi-agent RL faces a similar bottleneck today: progress is limited by the cost and speed of experience collection.
-Fast, affordable simulation with integrated RL algorithms may play a similar role, enabling solutions that were previously out of reach.

 ## Early results with self-play RL in autonomous driving